odata2ts/odata2ts/int-test/asp-net/README.md

 only being type-checked.
 Models are therefore imported from their namespace barrel (`src-generated/library/library-catalog/index.js`), not from one bundled model file.

+### The 4.01 client

+`src-generated/library-401` is the model once more with `odataVersionV4: "4.01"`.
+Unlike `enableNativeInOperator`, this axis cannot be split across the two V4 packages - CAP does not speak 4.01, so this server is the only place it can be held against anything.
+It is additive rather than a replacement, which is what the difference needs anyway: the point is that the two versions spell the same request differently, and that is only visible with both clients present.

+Everything the option changes is payload, so a type check sees none of it. `feature/ODataVersion401.test.ts` asserts the binding notation on the query object itself (`Location: {"@id": …}` against `"Location@odata.bind": …`), because this is the one difference a server would swallow either way: ASP.NET accepts both, so a client emitting the 4.0 spelling while announcing 4.01 would pass every behavioural test.

+It also pins a limitation. odata2ts announces the version through `OData-Version`, a header on requests carrying a body - and a GET carries none.
+This server therefore answers read requests in 4.0 form, so the short-form control information a 4.01 client is _typed_ for (`@count`) arrives undefined while the value sits under `@odata.count`.
+The response typing of `odataVersionV4: "4.01"` is a promise this server does not keep on reads.

 ### The renamed client

 The model is generated a **second** time, into `src-generated/library-renamed`, with `allowRenaming` on.